 >> Learn More: Explore SIP Trunking

-All modern IVR systems include the ability to set call routing during and after business hours and amid special circumstances, such as holidays.
+Many IVR systems include the ability to set call routing during and after business hours and amid special circumstances, such as holidays.
 While getting an IVR system up and running is relatively easy and inexpensive, implementing it effectively requires you to have a detailed understanding of your inbound callers’ needs as well as your team’s capabilities.

-An automated phone system that doesn’t seem to understand your simple requests or have an option to route you to a human is among the worst customer experiences possible.
+An automated phone system that doesn’t seem to understand your simple requests or have the option to route you to a human is among the worst customer experiences possible.
 That’s why it’s important to consider some simple best practices when setting up and using a new IVR system.

 Generally speaking, it takes a thorough understanding of your callers’ historical and future needs and your team’s capabilities to design and implement an efficient IVR system.